duongkhoa21052006-debug/Analys_CandyStore/README.md

-##  Project Overview
+# 🍬 Sweet Ledger — Data Pipeline & Analytics

-**Candy Store Data Pipeline & Analytics** is a data analytics project designed to clean, transform, and analyze candy store sales data.
+**Sweet Ledger — Data Pipeline & Analytics** is a data analytics project designed to clean, transform, and analyze candy store sales data.

 The project uses **Python** for data cleaning and preprocessing, then provides an **interactive web-based dashboard** built with HTML, CSS, and JavaScript for exploring sales performance.